MonicaG/algorithms/problems/leetcode/README.md

 * [q3_longest_substring.py](q3_longest_substring.py)

 ### Expand around the center
 * Used for palindromes.
 The concept is the palindrome has a center point and you expand left and right pointers out from the center point.
-At each movement you check that the left and right positions equal each other or not.
+At each movement you check the values of left and right positions equal each other or not.
 This is similar to the sliding window concept above.

 #### Reference:
 * [longest-palindromic-substring](https://medium.com/@bhprtk/longest-palindromic-substring-a8190fab03ff)